English

 What can you do to help?

-1. Talk for Writing begins and ends with enjoying stories and reading books.
+Writing begins and ends with enjoying stories and reading books.
 Children who read for pleasure are more likely to succeed as writers because of the way in which reading develops language development.
 At St. John Fisher, we encourage all parents to read with their children every day, whatever their age or ability.

 At St John Fisher we promote and encourage reading at every opportunity across the school.
 We believe that reading is the magical key that can unlock the door to a life long love of learning.
 We encourage pupils to read anywhere and everywhere!
 We recognise that the social environment can enhance our reading experience and we try to support this at every opportunity, adapting it to invite and encourage a love of reading.